ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/kids/concept_model.rst

 for the `percent of simulants assigned to each subnational location by sex <https://github.com/ihmeuw/vivarium_research_nutrition_optimization/blob/ff08145109e1434669f08afe702ffc5e3d45a6c2/data_prep/sqlns_subnational/subnational_percents.csv>`_.
 Note that all 3 countries are included in this csv file.

+Since LBWSG is done nationally, there is a risk in assigning locations at birth that they will be incorrect by 6 months of age.
+Subnational locations with higher LBWSG should have more deaths, which will not be captured here.
+However, after reviewing the changes in population distribution between birth and 6 months in GBD data, we found this impact to be very minimal, and therefore believe this is a reasonable limitation.
+Additionally, overall mortality will still be at a subnational level, further mitigating these effects.

 Data Inputs:
 ^^^^^^^^^^^^

-Once a simulant is assigned to a subnational location, all GBD data used will be subnational specific data.
+Once a simulant is assigned to a subnational location, most GBD data used will be subnational specific data.
+LBWSG, which comes as an output from the pregnancy sim, will be national.
+Similarly, the PAFs for LBWSG will also be national.
+All other GBD data will be at the subnational level.

 Artifacts will be made for all subnational geographies.
 We will also regenerate data for all custom made datasets, such as wasting transitions, PAFs, and CGF correlation, at the subnational level.